Photo: English: Photographer uncredited and unknown. Distributed by the photo department of CBS., Public domain, via Wikimedia Commons

 # 1 – My Way

-In the number one spot on our Frank Sinatra songs list is a song that became Frank Sinatra’s all time signature song after the year 1969.
-Even when he got sick of the song he couldn’t get rid of it.
-“My Way,” was just too associated with Sinatra and everybody always wanted to hear him sing it.
+In the number one spot on our Frank Sinatra songs list is a song that became Frank Sinatra’s signature after 1969.
+Even when he got sick of the song, he couldn’t get rid of it.
+“My Way” was just too associated with Sinatra, and everybody always wanted to hear him sing it.
 My Way was not a 100 percent original song.
-The song’s origins came from a melody written by Claude François and Jacques Revaux, entitled “Comme d’habitude.”
+The song’s origins date back to a melody written by Claude François and Jacques Revaux, titled “Comme d’habitude.”

-Frank Sinatra’s friend, the legendary Paul Anka composed a new set of lyrics to the song and gave it to Frank Sinatra to record.
+Frank Sinatra’s friend, the legendary Paul Anka, wrote new lyrics for the song and gave them to Sinatra to record.
 Entitled “My Way,” the song would become Frank Sinatra’s signature song for the rest of his life.
-It spent almost a year and half in the United Kingdom’s Top 40 becoming the second longest running song of all time in the top 40.
-In the United States, charts could not even gauge the popularity of the song over the past fifty years.
+It spent almost a year and a half in the United Kingdom’s Top 40, becoming the second-longest-running song of all time in the top 40.
+In the United States, charts could not even gauge the song’s popularity over the past fifty years.

 # – I’ll Never Smile Again – 1940 – With Tommy Dorsey